Adventuring and Exploration

 Under ideal circumstances, you can hold your breath for 90 seconds plus 20 seconds per point of Vitality without risk of suffocation.
 While exerting yourself swimming or in combat, every second holding your breath counts as 4 seconds.
 Once you reach the end of this time, you are forced to take a breath if possible.
 If you cannot breathe, you instead take a light wound and make a Vitality check.
 The result is how many seconds before you take another light wound and must make another check.
 This continues until you either take a breath or die.
 If you ever take a moderate or heavier wound from suffocation, you fall unconscious.

 Falling is a constant threat to many adventurers, whether it be from pit traps, traversing dangerous ledges, or slipping while climbing a treacherous cliff.
 Creatures of different sizes treat falls differently.
-Your fall height is equal to 5 - half your Size (minimum of 1 foot).
+Your fall height is equal to 5 - half your Size in feet (minimum of 1 foot).
 If you ever fall a distance greater than or equal to double this value, you are subject to falling damage.
 A fall deals one severe wound for each multiple of your fall height you have fallen, but you can reduce or eliminate these wounds with a special wild Acrobatics (Dex) check.
 You have a pool of points to spend equal to half your check result, and you may reduce wounds at the rate of 1 point per wound level, divided as you choose.

 Creatures with a Size of -20 or smaller do not take falling damage.